 Anxiety, Worries and Fears

 Anxiety in cancer is common.
 It occurs at various points across the cancer journey.
 Anxiety in cancer patients can be associated with the stress related to the diagnosis, treatment plan, change in roles, fear and uncertainty about the future, fear of death, lifestyle changes, body changes, fear of recurrence, "scanxiety" or anxiety related to routine cancer screening tests, and financial concerns.

 Anxiety is the body's natural response to a real or perceived threat.
 Feeling anxious is the body's response to dangerous or stressful situations.
 Anxiety is a defense mechanism that manages our fight or flight reaction.
 Anxiety can help us process threats and cope or avoid real or perceived dangers.
 Anxiety can also be challenging.
 It can make us have obsessive thoughts, worry, get stuck in our thoughts, or avoid things.
 It can also make us fearful, hypervigilant, or panicked.
 Anxiety is a problem when it does not go away, interferes with daily activities, or does not respond to behavior modifications techniques.

-- Cognition: Feeling like the walls are closing in or that you are trapped, or that going outside or your home is unsafe; cannot focus on anything other than the threat.
+- Cognition: Feeling like the walls are closing in or that you are trapped, or that going outside of your home is unsafe; you cannot focus on anything other than what is scaring you

 - Physical well-being: Palpitations, fainting, shortness of breath, tremor, muscle tightness, restless, abdominal discomfort, loss of appetite, nausea, vomiting, diarrhea, sweating, shivering, feeling itchy, hot, or cold

 Anxiety is treated through a combination of behavioral and medical interventions.
 Understanding your cancer diagnosis, treatment, and expected side effects can be helpful in reducing anxiety.